AdobeDocs/developers-animatesdk-docs/Frame_object/frame40.md

 #### Description

 Property; a Boolean value.
 If true, a single custom ease curve is used for easing information for all properties.
 If false, each property has its own ease curve.
-This property is ignored if the frame doesn’t have custom easing applied.
+This property is ignored if the frame doesnâ€™t have custom easing applied.

 #### Example